HSBC Gold Mastercard® credit card review

 Recommended Credit Score

-With the Citi® Diamond Preferred® Card, you can enjoy a 0 percent introductory APR period of 12 months on purchases and 21 months on balance transfers, but after that it adjusts to a slightly higher APR (18.24 percent to 28.99 percent variable).
-The Citi Diamond is also stricter when it comes to credit score requirements.
+With the Citi® Diamond Preferred® Card, you can enjoy a 0 percent introductory APR period of 12 months on purchases and 21 months on balance transfers, and it could provide a relatively low ongoing APR afterward for a balance transfer card (17.24% - 27.99% (Variable) APR).
+Just keep in mind that the Citi Diamond Preferred card is also stricter when it comes to credit score requirements, so you may have better approval odds if you apply with an excellent credit score.

-In comparison, the Blue Cash Everyday® Card from American Express offers cash back rewards in addition to a comparable intro APR, yet only on purchases (3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (up to $6,000 each year in each category, then 1 percent).
-If you’re more interested in financing than debt reduction, this credit card is a good alternative.
+In comparison, the Blue Cash Everyday® Card from American Express offers fan-favorite cash back rewards — 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (up to $6,000 each year in each category, then 1 percent).
+If you care more about long-term value than the longest intro APRs, this credit card is a good alternative.

-Bankrate’s Take — Is HSBC Gold Mastercard worth it?
+Bankrate’s Take — Is the HSBC Gold Mastercard worth keeping?

-Overall, the HSBC Gold Mastercard is a great choice for those looking to reduce their interest payments on an existing balance or finance a purchase in the short term.
-The lack of rewards makes the credit card low-fuss, and the 18-month intro APR provides a cushy time frame to reduce debt.
-Remember that transfers must be made within the first 60 days of opening an account.
-This debt reduction strategy can also be useful in improving one’s credit score for better deals in the future.
+Overall, the HSBC Gold Mastercard was a great choice for those looking to reduce their interest payments on an existing balance or finance a purchase in the short term.
+The lack of rewards made the credit card low-fuss, and the 18-month intro APR provided a cushy time frame to reduce debt.
+However, there aren’t any rewards or other notable perks that make this card worth keeping in your everyday rotation.

 *The information about HSBC Gold Mastercard® credit card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.